Legion2/Smart-and-Healthy-Office/Readme.md

 # Smart and Healthy Office

+This project consists of sensors (simulated), a Controller with Repository and Web Server and a WebApp.
 ## Getting started
 Clone this repository.
 Create a copy of the `example.env` file and name it `.env`, adjust the values in for your needs.